Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 <br>

-In the middle panel, the Entity Properties for the property group you currently have selected are shown.
+In the middle panel, the Entity Properties for the property group you have selected are shown.

 <br>